 In this example, you copy the original payload to a property using the Enrich mediator.

 Then whenever you need the original payload, you replace the message body with this property value using the Enrich mediator as follows:

 Example 5 - Enriching in JSON format

-For a message to be enriched as a JSON current message in the message flow should be a JSON and one of the following conditions should be matched.
+For a message to be enriched as a JSON current message in the message flow or incoming message should be a JSON and one of the following conditions should be matched.

 Both source and target do not have custom path expressions.

 Source has a custom json-path and target does not have any expressions.

 Target has a custom json-path and source does not have any expressions.

 Both target and source have custom json-path expressions.

 The following sample scenarioes can be used to test the differnt JSON enriching scenarioes.